Additional Needs Short Breaks

 - may lack confidence or self-esteem.

 All activities will be differentiated by level and pace to suit the young people involved.
-Please let us know if you’d like to discuss more specific needs and difficulties with the lead tutor.
+Please let us know if you’d like to discuss more specific needs and difficulties with a tutor.